yilinghuam/eatwat/readme.md

 * prevent one and two star ratings restaurant from appearing in random
 * add lazy loading
 * add a 'to try' section (simple list)
+* add filter by user for admin role
+* do not allow deletion of admin
 * google maps would be a better option for maps as place search using geocoding search does not have all restaurants, especially newer options.
 Alternative is to allow for addition of restaurants by address
 -----------------------------------------